 Physicians and dietitians know in order to lose weight, you must eat less and exercise more.
 It’s important to eat the right foods and get the proper amount of exercise.
 Keeping the weight off requires a new lifestyle.
 With this in mind, you should be thinking in terms of creating a plan to slim down gradually and consistently.

-If you plan to burn 300 calories, you should workout for about an hour.
+If you plan to burn 300 calories, you should workout to burn calories.
 You should also eat 300 fewer calories to reach a deficit of 600 calories.
 Some people may need to burn more.

 1000 Calorie Deficit

 Simply put, calorie deficit = eating fewer calories and increasing activity.
 What we didn’t talk about was what happens if your weight puts your health at risk.

 According to weight loss specialists, a 1000 calorie deficit may be the way to go in the case of obesity.
 If this your case, your physician may prescribe a reduced calorie diet consisting of fresh whole foods, foods with plenty of fiber in them, specific vitamins, or meal replacements.